JentlemanJoschua/OpenCL-Guide/README.md

 [C](https://www.iso.org/standard/74528.html) is a general-purpose, high-level language that was originally developed by Dennis M. Ritchie to develop the UNIX operating system at Bell Labs.
 It supports structured programming, lexical variable scope, and recursion, with a static type system.
 C also provides constructs that map efficiently to typical machine instructions, which makes it one was of the most widely used programming languages today.

 [Embedded C](https://en.wikipedia.org/wiki/Embedded_C) is a set of language extensions for the C programming language by the [C Standards Committee](https://isocpp.org/std/the-committee) to address issues that exist between C extensions for different [embedded systems](https://en.wikipedia.org/wiki/Embedded_system).
-The extensions hep enhance microprocessor features such as fixed-point arithmetic, multiple distinct memory banks, and basic I/O operations.
+The extensions help enhance microprocessor features such as fixed-point arithmetic, multiple distinct memory banks, and basic I/O operations.
 This makes Embedded C the most popular embedded software language in the world.

 [C & C++ Developer Tools from JetBrains](https://www.jetbrains.com/cpp/)